kmpm/my-devcontainers/src/go-nats/NOTES.md

 - `SYS` account is for admin tasks and it has a user `admin` with password `admin`.
 - `APP` account is for other tasks and there is a `guest` user that does not require authentication and an `app` user with password `app`
+- MQTT is also enabled with a user in the APP account.
+Username `mqtt`and password `pass`

 If you need docker-in-docker you could try to add that feature `ghcr.io/devcontainers/features/docker-in-docker:2`